 It is your job to be sure that the carpet installer is qualified and installs your carpet according to the CRI 105 installation guidelines.
 You cannot trust the carpet retailer to do this for you.
 If your carpet is not installed properly it will not last as long as it was intended, you might develop wrinkles and your warranty may be void.
 How to Verify a Contractor's License

-Free Information and Sound Advice
+Free Information and Sound Advice?

 You can't expect any retail carpet salesperson to fully educate you about how to choose new carpet.
 First, they don't have enough time to teach you what you really need to know, and second, their advice is not always good advice for your needs and goals.
 What grade of carpet should I buy?

 Unscrupulous carpet salespeople will quickly know if you are a wise shopper or not.
 If you walk in without a clue they can easily take advantage of your lack of carpet knowledge and potentially sell you an over-priced or inferior-quality carpet that does not meet your needs or goals.

-What About Carpet Warranties?
+Truth About Carpet Warranties?

-You should know that all carpet warranties are worded in such a way to make it almost impossible for homeowners to substantiate a valid claim when something goes wrong.
+You should know that virtually all carpet warranties are worded in such a way to make it almost impossible for homeowners to substantiate a valid claim when something goes wrong with your carpet.

-Rarely do I see a carpet warranty cover anything other than an obvious manufacturing defect and even then it is quite limited and often takes some time and effort to get a remedy.
+Rarely do I see a carpet warranty cover anything other than an obvious manufacturing defect and even then their response is limited and often takes some time and effort (and frustration) for you to get a remedy.

-Consumers are often misinformed, mislead or overcharged when it comes to selecting appropriate flooring materials.
+Consumers are often misinformed, mislead or overcharged when it comes to selecting appropriate carpet or flooring materials.

 Trust me on this, even if they tell you that this is a "Today Only" super special deal and is only valid for today, do not believe them!!!
 I guarantee you that their price will be lower tomorrow and be even lower next week!
 After you get them to leave, plan on getting two or three estimates from other locally owned carpet dealers.
 See Who I Recommend Near You!